The Impact of Age on Average Cycling Speed

 FAQs

-What is considered a good average speed for a 50 year old cyclist?
+What is a good FTP for a 60 year old man?

 Conclusion